J. Reuben Clark: College education and early career

 Talmage later became the president of the University of Utah and was also the first recipient of the recently endowed Deseret Professorship of Geology.
 Clark graduated in 1898 as valedictorian of his graduating class, while still serving as clerk to Talmage and on the faculty of the university.
 He had met Luacine ("Lute") Annetta Savage, the youngest daughter of Charles Roscoe Savage of Salt Lake City, in 1894, but he could not afford to marry her.
 She taught kindergarten and then worked at her father's store while dating Clark for four years.
 They married on September 14, 1898, in the Salt Lake Temple.

-Talmage performed the sealing, the first that he performed.
+Talmage performed the sealing, the first he performed.
 The couple had a modest reception by Lute's choice, owing to Clark's small means, but she came from a prosperous family.
 A few days later, Clark left for Heber, Utah, to find a place for them to live and start his first career position as a teacher and principal of the new Heber City High School.

 The next year, Clark signed on as a teacher at Latter-day Saints' University, but he resigned in February to teach at Salt Lake Business College.
 Joseph Nelson headed the college and became an important benefactor to Clark.
 In the fall of 1900, Clark went to Cedar City, Utah, to become the principal of the Branch Normal School.
 The following year, Clark was an instructor in Commercial Law, Principal of the Shorthand Department, and Secretary of the Faculty at Salt Lake Business College.
 In 1903, Nelson was named cashier of the Utah National Bank, and Clark assumed most of his duties at the college.
 That year, Nelson offered to pay for law school for Clark, and Clark applied to Columbia University.
 He was accepted, and he received his entire education in law at Columbia.